Sitemap

 Published:

-I delivered a talk at Amazon’s Image and Video Generation Workshop 2025, presenting our work at Amazon Health on building AI-enabled virtual care experiences using digital avatar assistants.
+I delivered a talk at Amazon’s Image and Video Generation Workshop 2025 in Seattle, presenting our work at Amazon Health on building AI-enabled virtual care experiences using LLM-powered digital avatar assistants.

 Pioneering Agentic Systems: From Shopping to Health